Tesmond-Smith-CS6831/Assignment1/README.md

 ## Overview
 In order to achieve anonymity between publishers and subscribers, we developed a middleware script that acts as a broker between publishers publishing topics, and subscribers consuming topics.
 The only requirements for the publisher and subscriber are that they know the host IP for the middleware broker; everything else is taken care of by the broker.

-Within our system, to satisfy the requirements of approach number one, we included a flag inside the publisher script which allows the user to toggle between publisher for a specific topic vs. publishing information to the middleware regardless of topic.
+To satisfy the requirements of approach #1 and approach #2, we included a commandline flag for the publisher script, which allows the user to toggle between publisher for a specific topic vs. publishing information to the middleware regardless of topic.
+  * When this flag is set to 1, the publisher will publish any topic information.
+  * When this flag is set to 2, the publisher will publish information for a specific topic.

 ## Running the Program
 System requirements: Ubuntu 20.04, ZMQ, Python3, Mininet, Xterm \